brimdata/zbpf/README.md

 By default, `zapi` connects to the lake service API at `http://localhost:9867`, which is also the default port used by `zed lake serve`.
-Thus, you can run `zapi` commands on the linux host without any configuration.
+Thus, you can run `zapi` commands on the Linux host without any configuration.

-On the desktop host, to point `zapi` at the lake running on linux host, you can use the `-lake` command-line option or simply set the `ZED_LAKE` environment variable, e.g.,
+On the desktop host, to point `zapi` at the lake running on Linux host, you can use the `-lake` command-line option or simply set the `ZED_LAKE` environment variable, e.g.,
 ```
 export ZED_LAKE=http://linux-host:9867
 ```
-where _linux-host_ is the IP or DNS name of the linux host.
+where _linux-host_ is the IP or DNS name of the Linux host.

 For the Vagrant setup described
-[described below](#appendix-macbook-setup), the desktop port 8098 is forwarded to the linux port 9876, so you should use this for `ZED_LAKE`:
+[described below](#appendix-macbook-setup), the desktop port 8098 is forwarded to the Linux port 9876, so you should use this for `ZED_LAKE`:
 ```
 export ZED_LAKE=http://localhost:8098
 ```